trailofbits/tsc_freq_khz/README.md

 2712020
 ```

-## Futue Work
+## Future Work

-We may add some sanity checks to ensure this driver only loads on hardware with the appropriate TSC-related features.
+This module needs sanity checks to ensure that this driver only loads on hardware with the appropriate TSC-related features.